 DM Medcity Hospitals (India) Private Limited ('the Company') was incorporated on 12 November 2009, as a private limited company.
 The registered office of the Company is located at Kuttisahib Road, Near Kothad bridge, South Chittoor PO, Cheranellor, Kochi 682 027, Kerala, India.
-The Company is primarily engaged in the business of running hospitals.
+The Company is primarily engaged in the business of providing business process outsourcing services to one of its Group Company.
 The Company was formed for the purpose of acquiring land in connection with the Medcity project of DM Group.
-The company has started business process outsourcing with the brand name of "Aster Global Centre" operating in UL Cyber Park special economic zone at Kerala.
+The Company has business process outsourcing with the brand name of "Aster Global Centre" operating in UL Cyber Park special economic zone at Kerala and "Aster Innovation Centre" operating in Site No:.
+1785, Sarjapur Road Sector, HSR Layout, Bangalore.
 The Company is a subsidiary of Aster DM Healthcare Limited (formerly known as Aster DM Healthcare Private Limited).